HONEYSUCKLE (Lonicera periclymenum)

 http://www.wildaboutgardens.org.uk/index.aspx

 It was believed that if honeysuckle grew around the entrance to a house it prevented a witch from entering.
-If it grows well in your garden, then you will be protected from evil.
+If it grows round your door it will bring good luck.
+If it grows well in your garden, you will be protected from evil.
+Bringing the flowers into the house will bring money with them.
+In Ireland Honeysuckle was believed to have a power against bad spirits, and it was used in a drink to cure the effects of the evil eye.

 The black berries of Honeysuckle are highly toxic.
 The leaves have anti-inflammatory properties.
 Flowers & flower buds are used in various infusions & tinctures to treat coughs, catarrh, asthma, headaches & food poisoning.
 The leaves & flowers are rich in salicylic acid & are used to relieve headaches, colds, flu, fever, aches, pains, arthritis and rheumatism.